hyperledger-labs/splice/network-health/NETWORK_HEALTH.md

 For an SV local issue, the main thing to investigae is whether just the SV app is broken or whether the underlying Canton components might also be broken.

+As a general rule, when a component is (suspected to be) failing, look for the earliest error message you can find in its logs.
+(Filter the logs by severity `>= WARNING`.)
+Sometimes a single error can completely brick a component, with no relevant follow-up log messages, so be sure to look sufficiently far back in time.

 The easiest way of checking this is to check the periodic acknowledgements from their participant and mediator.
 This is a message each node sends out to acknowledge that it has seen messages up to a certain timestamp.
 This allows both to see whether the node is active at all (i.e. has it stopped sending out acknowledgements) and whether it as lagging behind.